CLIP Is Also a Good Teacher: A New Learning Framework for Inductive Zero-shot Semantic Segmentation

 \section{Introduction}

-Semantic segmentation, as one of the most significant tasks in computer vision, has made remarkable progress in recent years benefiting from the rapid development of deep learning technology \cite{resnet,vggnet,transformer}.
-For modern semantic segmentation models, a large amount of high-quality data is required to achieve state-of-the-art performance.
-However, collecting such data is very expensive and time-consuming, \eg, each image in the Cityscapes \cite{cityscapes} dataset takes 1.5 hours accounting for quality control.
-With the development of large-scale Vision-Language Models (VLMs), represented by CLIP \cite{clip}, ALIGN \cite{ALIGN} and RAM \cite{recognizeanything}, pure vision models, for the first time, are aligned with the natural language and are capable to do zero-shot vision tasks, \eg zero-shot semantic segmentation, which releases the training of vision models from a huge amount of manually annotated data.
+Semantic segmentation stands as a cornerstone task in the field of computer vision and has witnessed significant strides in performance and capability, thanks to the swift advancements in deep learning methodologies~\cite{resnet,vggnet,transformer}.
+Inherently, to learn high-performance neural networks for semantic segmentation, the requirements of an extensive dataset with precise annotations are imperative.
+However, collecting such data is extremely expensive and time-consuming, \eg, each image in the Cityscapes \cite{cityscapes} dataset takes 1.5 hours to annotate accounting for quality control.
+Accordingly, researchers have focused on applying Vision-Language Models (VLMs) like CLIP~\cite{clip}, ALIGN~\cite{ALIGN}, and RAM~\cite{recognizeanything} for zero-shot tasks to obviate the need for high-quality annotations.